 The cotton terry surface is breathable which is good for hot climates.
 Cheaper mattress protectors have a plastic odor but the SafeRest Premium is odorless and quite comfortable to sleep on.

 A Velcro flap on top of the zipper ensures that the area is fully protected and that there is no chance of bed bugs crawling out.
 The encasement isn’t noisy while you move around in bed and you can clean it in your washing machine and throw it in the dryer as long as the dryer is not on a high heat setting.

 LINENSPA Zippered Encasement

-- Thin, quiet waterproof barrier protects all six sides of the mattress from fluids and spills vinyl free materials are...
+- Thin, quiet waterproof barrier protects all 6 sides of the mattress from fluids and spills vinyl free materials are safe...

 - Machine washable encasement has a zippered closure for a comfortable secure fit on mattresses up to 12" deep

 - Fully encases your mattress with a smooth, lightweight fabric to form a reliable barrier against bed bugs, dust mites...

 LINENSPA is yet another notable name in the sleep industry and the LINENSPA Zippered Encasement is a best seller and a great choice if you are dealing with bed bugs.